top of page

 education and training

-Death Care Training with ASP encourages and centers conversation surrounding dominant cultural norms and justice-based alternatives for support techniques.
+My formative training for death work was with A Scared Passing, an abolitionist collective in Seattle that encourages and centers conversation surrounding dominant cultural norms and justice-based alternatives for support techniques.
 ASP's works to actively dismantle systems of oppression as they present in death and dying through education, care, and advocacy.

+For formal education, in my prior life I earned a PhD in Sociology from Vanderbilt University.
 My academic research focused on social movements, labor organizing, health disparities, and gender, racial/ethnic, and class inequality in the labor force.

 bottom of page